Over 21: Plot

 Max and Paulie discuss their upcoming life.
 Paulie wants to be just like all the other army wives living in the complex.
 With his difficulties in school, Max is concerned if he is doing the right thing for himself, for the country and for the newspaper.
-But his reason for doing this in the first place was to see the war first hand so that the newspaper could have some credible first hand account.
+But his reason for doing this in the first place was to see the war first hand so that the newspaper could have someone with credible experience.

 There is a frantic knock on the door.
 It is the Luptons.
-The train's been delayed and, after an uncomfortable silence, the Whartons offer the Luptons the bedroom for the night; Paulie will sleep on the sofa in the living room.
+The train's been delayed and, after a few awkward moments, the Whartons offer the Luptons the bedroom for the night; Paulie will sleep on the sofa in the living room.
 The Lupton's return will delay the more passionate part of the Wharton's reunion until another time.

 Robert, the publisher, calls wanting to speak to Max about the newspaper's future, the newspaper which he feels is falling apart.
 Robert is yelling and screaming how much he needs to make important decisions with Max's input.
 After Paulie in return yells back that Robert is not to disturb Max during this time (not mentioning Max's troubles in school), she abruptly hangs up on him.

 Over the next several weeks, both Max and Paulie get ensconced in their new respective lives.
 Paulie is doing work foreign to her: housework.
 Max uses whatever free moment he has to cram more and more information into his brain, which he is still finding difficult to do.

 After a field exercise, a tired Max hops into his bunk.
 He is approached by a fellow student named Paulson, a reporter with the base's newspaper, the Tetley Field Sentinel.
 He wants Max, as the most famous recruit on the base, to write a story about himself for the newspaper.
 Max is reluctant to do so if only for lack of time, but Paulson leaves him to consider the offer.

 At the base, Max is called into Colonel Foley's (Charles Evans) office.
 The Colonel mentions that both his wife and mother-in-law are admirers of Mrs. Wharton and plan on dropping by the bungalow later that afternoon.
-Max is pleasantly surprised at the announcement, but surprised nonetheless as he in unaware of Mrs. Gates’ encounter with Paulie.
+Max is pleasantly surprised at the announcement, but surprised nonetheless as he is unaware of Mrs. Gates’ encounter with Paulie.